labyrinthinesecurity/silhouette/README.md

 ## known current limitations (work in progress)

-Since Silhouette ultimately relies on Azure Activity Logs to perform its audit, the following are not captured:

-- Read actions (Azure Activity only captures write/delete and actions)
+Since Silhouette ultimately relies on Azure Activity Logs to perform its audit, read actions are not captures.
+(Azure Activity only captures write/delete and actions)
-- Data plane actions (Resources logs, aka daa plane actions, are not captured by Azure Activity)

 For now, permissions related to role assignments or role definitions (from the Microsoft.Authorizations resource provider) are being ignored.